RichardsGroup/LSST_OpSim/README.md

 **Note:** The `opsimUtils.py` script must be kept in the same directory in which you want to run the notebooks.

 Once you are a MAF pro, you can learn more about MAF from [sims_maf_contrib github repo](https://github.com/LSST-nonproject/sims_maf_contrib).
 For details on the most recent release of LSST cadence simulation, please refer to the [FBS_1.4 thread](https://community.lsst.org/t/january-2020-update-fbs-1-4-runs/4006/6), [FBS_1.5 thread](https://community.lsst.org/t/may-update-bonus-fbs-1-5-release/4139) and [FBS_1.6 thread](https://community.lsst.org/t/fbs-1-6-release-august-2020/4423) on LSST Community page.
+A link to a [summary/cheetsheet](https://github.com/lsst-pst/pstn-051/blob/master/Cheat_Sheet.md) (by Lynne Jones) of cadence simulations that are currently available.

 __Pro tip:__ If you have already walked through all of the notebooks provided above and realize that some code might take forever to run, you can experiment with the SciServer Jobs